Industrial architecture: Industrial Revolution

-One of the very first industrial buildings were built in Britain in the 1700s during the First Industrial Revolution, which later inspired other industrial architecture to arise throughout the world.
+One of the first industrial buildings were built in Britain in the 1700s during the First Industrial Revolution, which later inspired other industrial architecture to arise throughout the world.
 The First Industrial Revolution lasted from mid-1700s to the mid-1800s and then later the Second Industrial Revolution came about which mainly focused on the use of new materials and production of goods.

 1700s

 One of the earliest industrial buildings were relativity built at a domestic scale, for instance workshops for local craftsmen.

 1700s–1850s

 This time period was the transformation of the British economy.
 The population in England had increased to 16 million people around 1841, with the majority moving to Northern Europe.
-Factories have been built and production in the factories had became dominant; production was not on a large-scale.
+Factories had been built and production in the factories had become dominant; production was not on a large-scale.

+Post-Industrial Revolution

+The birth of all industrial architecture stemmed from England and the continuing expansions of the architecture was a product of the Industrial Revolution.
+The usage and production of iron and steel became more prominent since they were used as the foundation for the industrial buildings.
+Steel is a durable material and was also used in other parts of the industry such as infrastructure, but it was difficult to make because it required high temperature to melt the metal.

 1850s–1914

-Britain saw a increase in production during this time period.
+Britain saw an increase in production during this time period.
 Railways played an important role in transportation and distribution of resources throughout Europe and the United States.
 Industrial buildings were built at a larger scale to accommodate large machinery used in food production such as flour mills and breweries.
 With the implementation of the Planning Act of 1909, the industry had a significant impact on the siting and layout of industrial facilities as it continued to progress throughout the years.